 When I look at my dogs, I marvel at their astonishing, vibrant self-esteem.
-My two big puppies, four and eleven years old, respectively, never question their deservability.
-They assume, and rightly so, that they are fully worth being fed yummy meals and treats, sleeping in clean doggie beds (or mine), getting all the pets and snuggles they ask for.
+My two big puppies never question their deservability.
+They assume, and rightly so, that they are fully worth being fed yummy meals and treats, sleeping in clean doggie beds (or mine), getting all the cuddles and snuggles they ask for.

 If, for some odd reason, they don’t get the toy or walk they wanted in the moment, they don’t deduce that there’s something wrong with their furry selves.
 They shine it on as in “Mommy isn’t in the mood” or a cavalier “whatever,” and go on to whatever next takes their fancy.